- About Us

 Section 3.
 Operations of the Advisory Board:

 a) The Officers of the Advisory Board shall consist of a Chair, a Vice-Chair/Chair-Elect, and an Immediate-Past-Chair.
 The Officers shall serve one-year terms in each position regardless of prior time on the Board.
-The Officers shall serve as an Executive Committee which will conduct the business of the Board between regular Board meetings.
+The Executive Committee, which will conduct the business of the Board between regular Board meetings, shall consist of five members including the three Officers of the Advisory Board, the Faculty Senate liaison of the Board, and the AROHE representative of the Board.

 d) The Board shall normally meet three times per year (fall, winter and spring).